 The daily number of samples collected and tested for SARS-CoV-2 has steadily increased since testing began in early March 2020.
-However testing numbers decreased in week 19 (4-10 May).
+However testing numbers decreased from the week of 17 May.
 Reduced testing volumes were observed over weekends and public holidays.
 These data are available in the NICD COVID-19 Testing Summary.